Solar Panel Payback Time

 Let’s say you get the highest tariff, which stands at 5.6p/kWh (correct as of January 2021).
 With 4 245 watt solar panels, you’d be generating around 3,920 kilowatts of electricity per 4 hours of daylight.
 That’s 3.9 kWh, which equates to a little over 22p per day.
 Over a year, you’ll potentially be earning £80.30 which is £1,606 over the course of 20 years.

 Should you need a more powerful 4 kW system, with 10 400 W solar panels, you’d earn more through the Smart Export Guarantee.
-Earnings reaching as much as a potential £3,207 per year.
+Your earnings could reach a potential £3,207 over 20 years.
 Remember that you would be making a larger initial investment.

 Renewable Heat Incentive